 Star Wars Black Series Holiday Edition

 The Star Wars Black Series Holiday Edition sub-line is the seasonal collector programme within the Galaxy Collection era — 26 figures released annually since 2020 applying festive and Halloween designs to existing Black Series trooper and character moulds.
-Holiday Edition figures are not new character sculpts but seasonal repaints of established Black Series bodies — Stormtroopers with Christmas jumper patterns, Clone Troopers with snowflake motifs, Mandalorian Warriors with holly decoration, Wookiees in seasonal fur colours — giving collectors a lighthearted alternative to the standard display palette.
+Holiday Edition figures are not new character sculpts but seasonal repaints of established Black Series bodies — Stormtroopers with Christmas jumper patterns, Clone Troopers with skeleton motifs, Mandalorian Warriors with seasonal paint, Wookiees with werewolf head sculpts — giving collectors a lighthearted alternative to the standard display palette.

-The sub-line divides into two categories: Holiday Edition figures for Christmas/winter seasonal releases and Halloween Edition figures for the autumn seasonal window.
-Both use the same approach — taking an existing Star Wars Black Series figure mould and applying a themed paint scheme — and both are produced in limited quantities relative to the mainline, making them modestly harder to acquire than standard figures.
+The sub-line divides into three categories: Holiday Edition figures for Christmas/winter seasonal releases, Halloween Edition figures for the autumn seasonal window, and from 2026 a Valentine’s Day Edition extending the concept into a third calendar holiday.
+All use the same approach — taking an existing Star Wars Black Series figure mould and applying a themed paint scheme — and all are produced in limited quantities relative to the mainline.

 Holiday Edition Figures — The Complete Run